tf-libsonnet/docs/content/en/docs/what-is-tf-libsonnet/_index.md

         └── provider.tf
 ```

-In this set up, you will have 4 state files:

-- VPC in Stage
-- VPC in Prod
-- MySQL database in Stage
-- MySQL database in Prod

-The `main.tf` file for each component will most likely contain a single module call with some hardcoded parameters as
+The `main.tf` file for each component contains a single module call to define the underlying component infrastructure
-the inputs.
+with some hardcoded parameters as the inputs.

 For example, the `stage/vpc/main.tf` might look like:

 ```hcl
 module "vpc" {